sebastianheuer/mokka/README.md

 Note: Make sure to have ```phar.readonly = Off``` in your php.ini.
 Otherwise building Phars is not possible.

-You can run ```php buildPhar.php``` to build a Phar package.
+You can run ```php build/buildPhar.php``` to build a Phar package.
 It will be put in `/build/mokka.phar`.
 You can then include it in your projects:

 ```php
 <?php